 With summer just around the corner, it is time to wake up from that winter hibernation and get yourself back into shape for the beach!
 When most people think of getting back in shape they think of hitting the gym and pumping some iron or hopping on the treadmill.
 We want to be in and … More 30 minutes a day to a beach body without the gym!

 Now that Spring is upon us it is time for the infamous spring cleaning extravaganza!
 Too long have we lived under the same roof as countless dust bunnies, cob webs, and indistinguishable food particles in and under the couch.
 Before you grab your mops and brooms, take at look at these 12 tips to make … More 12 Tips for the best Spring Cleaning ever!

-This article was written to answer some of the most common questions asked by new runners, and by people returning to running after a layoff of at least a few years.
+This article was written to answer some of the most common questions asked by new runners and by people returning to the running scene after some time off.
 1. How long should my first runs be?
-Answer: During the first week, 15 minutes per day is plenty.
-After that, your goal should be … More Top 10 Questions Asked by Beginning Runners
+Answer: During the first week or so, try to keep your runs to no more than 15 minutes.
+After that, … More Top 10 Questions Asked by Beginning Runners

 Runners spend a lot of time worrying about the shoes that they wear for their workouts and races.
 They’ll try on a dozen different trainers at a running shoe store, searching for the perfect shoe that will keep them running healthy.
 But often, they don’t pay much attention to their casual shoes or their work … More How Your Casual and Work Shoes can Cause Running Injuries

 “To give anything less than you best is to sacrifice the gift.”
 These words, spoken by Steve Prefontaine, summed up who he was and how he raced.
 In every competition, he would give it everything he had to make sure he ran his absolute best.
 This athlete shattered every american distance running record, starting in high … More America’s Greatest Distance Runner, Dead Before his Prime.